-8. The adopted City of Kalamunda principles of Customer Service are as follows: 1.
-Customers will receive timely a) We will always provide an estimation of timeframe for response at each interaction responses b) We will update customers on the status of their enquiry at regular intervals c) Customers referrals across business units will be as d) minimal as possible We monitor the timeliness of our correspondence 2.
-Customer a) We aim to handle enquiries at first point of contact interactions will be b) All staff will have access to accurate and up-to-date information meaningful c) Staff will seek to understand enquiries to the deepest possible level before responding d) All responses to customers will be personalised and e) professional Even when we may need to say 'we can't' we will offer options for things we 'can do'.
-3. Each customer will be made a) We will ask our customers how they like to receive information and deliver it accordingly to feel like the b) We recognise 'one-size does not fit all' and we will be only customer c) flexible in our service offerings We will always do more to exceed expectations d) Complex requests and complaints will be handled with priority 4.
-We will help a) We offer and promote integrated self-service options our customers to help b) We explore and use innovative technology solutions that makes accessing information easy themselves c) Online information will be available 24/7 and enabled for mobile devices d) As many transactions as possible will be automated e) Develop simple guides and instructions to help customers understand our processes 5.
-Our customers a) We will consider the customer's perspective and are informed and will help b) actively seek feedback often, in different ways We will admit when we get it wrong, reviewing and inform our services c) improving our processes each time We will communicate on any new service (or fee) or SCI VICES expected change in levels of service as early as d) possible Our people and our customers will be our best advocates
+3. 1.
+2. Customers will receive timely responses Customer a)b)c)d) nda principles of Customer Service are as follows: We will always provide an estimation of timeframe for response at each interaction We will update customers on the status of their enquiry at regular intervals Customers referrals across business units will be as minimal as possible We monitor the timeliness of our correspondence We aim to handle enquiries at first point of contact - interactions will be meaningful b) c) d) All staff will have access to accurate and up-to-date information Staff will seek to understand enquiries to the deepest possible level before responding All responses to customers will be personalised and professional Even when we may need to say 'we can't' we will offer options for things we 'can do'.
+3. Each customer will be made to feel like the only customer b) c) We will ask our customers how they like to receive information and deliver it accordingly We recognise 'one-size does not fit all' and we will be flexible in our service offerings We will always do more to exceed expectations Complex requests and complaints will be handled with priority 4.
+We will help our customers to help themselves c) for mobile devices As many transactions as possible will be automated 5.
+Our customers are informed and will help inform our services a)b)c)d) We will consider the customer's perspective and actively seek feedback often, in different ways We will admit when we get it wrong, reviewing and improving our processes each time We will communicate on any new service (or fee) or expected change in levels of service as early as possible Our people and our customers will be our best advocates

-9. One of the highlights has been the successful implementation of a monitoring system that tracks the customer experience across the organisation, utilising results to identify areas for improvement and identify areas of strength.

-10. Results are as follows:
+- 9. One of the highlights has been the successful implementation of a monitoring system that tracks the customer experience across the organisation, utilising results to identify areas for improvement and identify areas of strength. - 10.
+Results are as follows: